-Gender Personal will have a featured presence at this year’s Gender Odyssey Conference, held at the Washington State Convention Center, Seattle, August 15-17, 2014.
+Gender Personal presented at Gender Odyssey Conference, held at the Washington State Convention Center, Seattle, August 15-17, 2014.

 Gender Odyssey is an international conference focused on the needs and interests of transgender and gender-nonconforming people.

 Aidan Key, founder and director of Gender Odyssey and a prominent figure in the trans* community, has also been a source of steady support for Jacqui Beck and her Gender Personal project, including inviting her to exhibit and talk about the project at this year’s convention.
 After Jacqui interviewed him for Gender Personal, Aidan remarked, “When I saw what Jacqui created, I was deeply moved.
 She received all that I’d shared, and shaped it into a full garden of paintings and poems.”